Sean Vidal Edgerton, M.Sc.

 After studying Plant Sciences and Ecology & Evolutionary Biology at UC Santa Cruz, I completed the graduate program in Science Illustration at CSU Monterey Bay.
 Since then I've has worked as Wildlife illustrator in Madagascar, entomological Illustrator at the Smithsonian, and now botanical and scientific illustrator at the California Academy of Sciences in San Francisco.
 Recently completed an M.Sc. degree in Ecology, Evolution, & Conservation Biology through the California Academy of Sciences (CAS) and San Francisco State University, with a focus in virology.
 Alongside my work as an illustrator and freelance artist, I work as a virologist in the Microbiology Department at the California Academy of Sciences, studying the evolution of infectious diseases, with a specific focus on mosquito-borne viruses.
 Currently my focus is diving into the world of wildlife disease ecology and the web of zoonotic, viral networks.

-A mammal, just like you and I. There are eight extant (living) pangolin species, all taxonomically grouped within a single family, Manidae.
+A mammal, just like you and I. Currently there are eight extant (living) pangolin species, all taxonomically grouped within a single taxonomically-recognized family, Manidae.
 All eight species live within two continents: four in Africa, and four in Asia.
 Every pangolin species is listed as threatened to critically endangered by the International Union for the Conservation of Nature (IUCN) Red List.
-Pangolins are the most trafficked animal on the black market and populations have declined substantially in the past few decades.
+Pangolins are used in traditional medicine to falsely cure diseases and are also the most trafficked animals in the underground market.
+Consequently their populations have declined substantially in the past few decades.
 Fortunately, international conservation efforts have increased dramatically over the years to raise awareness and protect all eight species from extinction.
-As my longtime favorite animal, I strive to illustrate poorly known species in dire need of our help and to spark a conversation for conservation's sake, as well as providing the opportunity to educate others on the existence, importance, and conservation of endless forms most beautiful.
+With the pangolin as my longtime favorite animal, I strive to illustrate (all) poorly-known species in dire need of our help, to spark a conversation for conservation's sake, and provide the opportunity to educate others on the existence, importance, and stewardship of endless forms most beautiful.